MichaelBoegner/gogogogo/readme.md

 I will expound more on reasons later, but for the sake of getting back to learning, if anyone comes across this, I am learning Go by iterating through each chapter at the site linked above, which has a rigorous focus on a strict TDD/refactoring cycle.
-I am also currently searching for open source projects and reading the below texts.
+After working through a majority of the lessons, I've found that a lot of assumptions are made in that work about the reader's knowledge base.
+Digital Ocean also provides a good Go tutorial that is equal verbose and detailed in its explanation as Quii's TDD is in brevity and vagueness.
+Therefore, they couple very well.
+When I don't understand something in Quii's work, I move over to Digital Ocean and spend time there.
+I know I'm ready to move on when I can understand what Quii is talking about without having to reference Digital Ocean.

 Kindly,\
 Michael